tflynn120/system-loco/README.md

+To run

+-npm run dev

+To test

+-npm run test

 If I had more time:

 - More tests, test each deviceDetails section individually (summary, status etc) as well as test the response of when the fetch call fails